Tejindersingh1/statassist/README.md

    - Python dependencies for the API service
    - Python dependencies for the PowerSim service
    - Node.js dependencies for the UI service

+3. Set the `GEMINI_API_KEY` environment variable with your Gemini Flash API key.
+   This is required for the research question refinement features.

 ### Running the Application